ModelarData/ModelarDB-RS/docs/dev/README.md

   - **Compression** - Compresses univariate time series within user-defined error bounds (possibly 0% error) and outputs compressed segments.
   - **Error** - Error type used throughout the crate, a single error type is used for simplicity.
-  - **Merge** - Merges compressed segments if possible within the error bound to further decrease the amount of storage and bandwidth required.
-For example, if a time series has the same structure at the end of a batch of data points and the start of the following batch of data points.
   - **Types** - Types used throughout the crate, e.g., for creating compressed segments and accumulating batches of them.
 - [modelardb_manager](/crates/modelardb_manager) - ModelarDB's manager in the form of the binary `modelardbm`.